It’s unique. It’s quirky! It’s a marine billboard on a low budget.

 - and above all, with the right team behind you – know U-CAN-TRI

 U-CAN-TRI was launched on November the 9th, 2015, at Hollywell Yacht Club on the Gold Coast.

 She also made an appearance at the Fadden Senior’s Expo in July 2015.
 These were the first of many appearances at yacht clubs and other venues throughout Queensland.

 The yellow outriggers, carry the URL of our podcast website navigatingthecancermazeaustralia.org/ which feature interviews with leader cancer researchers & inspiring patients.

 An added advantage of the radio shows is that it expands our cancer research & practitioner network.
 Thus we are often able to ‘broker’ viable treatment solutions for patients once told there were no more options.

-We assist them via referrals to our podcast networks comprised of some of the brightest minds in cancer medicine.
+We assist them via referrals to our doctors in our networks comprised of some of the brightest minds in cancer medicine.

 Thus U-CAN-TRI, our little craft, may help extend the lives of many, many cancer patients.